 'you know, we had a big presentation from the industry, and really,

 GM crops will have to be allowed in if we're to feed everyone,

 its the only way to solve the food crisis'

 So they are lobbying the government to allow them to sell GM seed in the UK, using whatever the latest worry is.
-(Last year it was the need for higher vitamins in rice, then cheap drugs from corn, now the 'food crisis'. )
+(Ten years it was the need for higher vitamins in rice, then making cheap drugs from corn, now a 'food crisis'. )

 Interestingly, Genetically modified crops are the agricultural equivalent of what has been going on with the banks.